b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

-# An anime application for providing recommendations, classifying characters, tagging illustrations, and generating captions
+# An anime application for providing recommendations, classifying characters, tagging illustrations, and generating captions.

 ## Description
 - **An anime application for providing recommendations, classifying characters, tagging illustrations, and generating captions.
-This is a personal project that I am very passionate about**
+This is a personal project that I am very passionate about.**

 ## This project divede into Three parts:

 ### Anime Recommendation system:
 - **This system automatically recommends anime similar to your favorite titles by leveraging word embeddings and metadata filtering.
-This allows you to always find new and fresh anime titles that suit your preferences**
+This allows you to always find new and fresh anime titles that suit your preferences.**

 ### Character classification:
 - **This module predict multiple charactes in an anime images using deep learning model and machine learning techniques.
-It analyzes the visual features and metadata to classify the character accurately based on an existing database**
+It analyzes the visual features and metadata to classify the character accurately based on an existing database.**

 ### illustrations tagging and generating caption:
 - **This system automatically tags illustrations with relevant keywords and generates descriptive captions using deep learning model.
 Helping artists save time, effort and get their work discovered more easily.**